dbrownjave/frappuccino-modal/README.md

 ,  ice , whipped cream and sauces.

+## Description
+Frappuccino Modal is a simple modal blended with 🍦vanilla js and other various css ingredient, ussally topped with custom css and additional js.

 - Light-weight '''(about 1k minified)'''
 - Simple markup makes it easy to style
+- Highly Customizable

 ## Installation